 Choosing between QuickBooks Online and QuickBooks Desktop can seem challenging, but remember that regardless of which option you choose, you’re in safe hands.
 After all, QuickBooks has been around since 1992, and has evolved with the needs of the accounting industry.

 Ultimately, it comes down to your business requirements.
-It may depend on the industry in which you work, or whether your team is located on-site or remotely.
+It may depend on the industry in which you work, or whether your team is located on site or remotely.

 But there are also a few other factors to keep in mind.
 For instance, the availability of customer support.
 No matter which option you choose, QuickBooks offers help and troubleshooting through a number of channels.
 These include live chat, website forums, and a call center.
+The difference, however, lies in when these options are available to you.
+Generally, QBO offers 24/7 support.
+However, you may not be able to get assistance after hours for QuickBooks Desktop.

 Similarly, you’ll need to consider how easy each version is to learn and master.
 Of course, it’s also possible to avoid this altogether by outsourcing your accounting to a reputable firm.
 That way, the day-to-day tasks are handled for you.